 - High-net-worth individuals

-Key responsibilities include:
+Key responsibilities of an executive protection specialist include:

 - Threat Assessment and Risk Analysis: Identifying potential dangers and creating mitigation strategies.